 This service can also be accessed by calling Health Link at 811.

 Creative Commons City of Calgary Fire Department by davebloggs007, Flickr.

-The city has made, and continues to make, a significant investment in personnel, equipment and technology for Calgary’s security and protective services (including fire, police, emergency medical services and STARS Air Ambulance).
+The city continues to make a significant investment in personnel, equipment and technology for Calgary’s security and protective services, including fire, police, emergency medical services and STARS Air Ambulance.